grpc/proposal/L46-core-tls-credential-API.md

 Another requirement is to reload the root and identity credentials without shutting down the server, because certificates will eventually expire and the ability to rotate the certificates is essential to a cloud application.

-Beisdes requests from Open Source Community, with the growth of GCP, we've seen more and more internal use cases of these features.
+Besides requests from Open Source Community, with the growth of GCP, we've seen more and more internal use cases of these features.

 Hence we propose an API that will meet the following requirements: